papaert-cloud/ExecutiveDisorder/replit.md

 - **Current Repository**: https://github.com/papaert-cloud/ExecutiveDisorder

 ## What's Running on Replit
-This Repl runs a Flask web application (Python) that:
+This Repl runs a complete Flask backend system that:
-- Provides comprehensive project documentation
-- Displays game features and technical information
-- Shows repository structure and setup instructions
-- Serves as a landing page for the Unity project
+- **Serves the Unity WebGL game** at the root URL (/)
+- **Provides REST API** for user authentication and game saves
+- **PostgreSQL database** for user accounts and game progress
+- **API documentation page** at /api-docs for testing endpoints
+- **Health monitoring** endpoint at /health

-The actual Unity game cannot run in Replit as it requires Unity Editor for development and building.
+The Unity game runs directly in the browser via WebGL, with full backend support for user accounts and save game functionality.

 ## Repository Structure